Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Fractional energy estimates for

 \end{proof} \begin{proposition} \end{proposition} \begin{proof} After we recall that $\tphi$ is supported in $B(0,R)$ for every $t$, \eqref{eq:weight.gain} is obtained as an immediate application of Proposition \ref{prop:weight.gain.easy.generic_v} with $v=\tphi$. \qedhere

 \end{proof}

-\subsubsection{Gaining weights in the estimates for $\rd E_k\Db^{s'} \tphi$ and $\rd L_k\Db^{s'} \tphi$}
+\subsubsection{Gaining weights in the estimates for $\rd E_k\Db^{s''} \tphi$ and $\rd L_k\Db^{s''} \tphi$}

-Our next goal will be to prove an analogue of Proposition~\ref{prop:weight.gain.easy}, but with also commutation with $E_k$ and $L_k$; see already Proposition~\ref{prop:weight.gain.EL}.
+Our next goal will be to prove an analogue of Proposition~\ref{prop:weight.gain.easy}, but with also commutations with $E_k$ and $L_k$; see already Proposition~\ref{prop:weight.gain.EL}.
 In order to achieve this, we need to understand weighted bounds and derivative bounds involving $[\varpi,\Db^{s''}]$.
-This will be achieved in the next three lemmas, before we finally turn to Proposition~\ref{prop:weight.gain.EL}. \begin{lem} Let $f$ be a smooth function which is supported in $B(0,R)$ for each $t$.
-Then
+This will be achieved in the next three lemmas, before we finally turn to Proposition~\ref{prop:weight.gain.EL}.